Pseudonymization and anonymization

 Now that we have taken a closer look at anonymous data, we would like to turn our attention to its little brother, pseudonymized data.

-Pseudonymized data is therefore personal data whose direct personal reference has been replaced by a pseudonym (e.g. "C3PO" instead of "Martin Mustermann" or the personnel number instead of the name), but is still indirectly present.
+Pseudonymized data is therefore personal datawhose direct personal reference has been replaced by a pseudonym (e.g. "C3PO" instead of "Martin Mustermann" or the personnel number instead of the name), but is still indirectly present.
 This pseudonym can be converted into a direct personal reference using a tool.

 What is the difference between anonymized and pseudonymized data?

-Why should you deal with pseudonymization and pseudonymized data?
+Why should you deal with Pseudonymization and pseudonymized data?

-By pseudonymizing data, you can also significantly reduce your data protection risks and the risks for the data subject.
+Through the Pseudonymization data, you can also significantly reduce your data protection risks and the risks for the data subject.

 From a data protection perspective, you should ask yourself whether you can work with anonymized or at least pseudonymized data for every analysis and statistic that you carry out or collect in your company.